mateuszdyminski/go-profiling/README.md

 Go profiling example

+There are 2 branches:

-Master branch = http handler after the go optimizations
+- master - go code after the optimizations

-Have a look at `'Slow' branch to find out the go code before them.
+- slow - old slow version before the optimizations